 The Flying Goose is Wolvercote’s quarterly newsletter with news about local events and issues affecting our community, local history, and information about community groups and activities.
 Published quarterly, the Flying Goose is delivered free to 3,000 homes in the parish and ward of Wolvercote.
 Additional copies are available in St Peter’s.
-Download the current issue.
+Download the December 2014 issue.

 Articles, Community Group Directory and Events Calendar

 The Flying Goose is distributed four times a year: in late March, June and September, and early December.
 The deadline for the next edition, due for publication in early June 2017, is 7 May.
 To enquire whether space is available for an article in the June edition, contact Stephen Drew at email@example.com; tel: 01865 554352.

 For entries to the Community Group Directory or Events Calendar, contact John Brown at firstname.lastname@example.org; tel: 01865 515857.

 To enquire about advertising, contact Peter Bridges at email@example.com; tel: 01865 558705.